GiuseppeMP/udemy-modern-react-with-redux/README.md

 3. 'from' -> We are about to specify the name of the library or file we are importing from.
 4. 'react'-> The name of the dependency or path of the file we want, we are importing.

-## 10. Displaying content with functional components.
+## lecture 10.
+Displaying content with functional components.

 React component is a function or a class, that produces HTML to show the user .